ahmednasserzaza/StyleStorm/README.md

 | ![](https://user-images.githubusercontent.com/30028905/233750614-7ea19857-4244-437c-b3a1-cbb64a3c494f.png) | ![](https://user-images.githubusercontent.com/30028905/233750658-4a073b21-9cf0-46de-afa6-a4065c2361d2.png) | ![](https://user-images.githubusercontent.com/30028905/233750682-569cbc4c-61a7-4987-8d5d-645821036dc7.png) |

 ## Usage
-### To use Style Storm just get your api key from [Weather Api](https://www.weatherapi.com/) and put your key in secret.properties file that you should create.
+<p>To use Style Storm just get your api key from Weather Api (https://www.weatherapi.com/) and put your key in secret.properties file that you should create.</p>

 ## Contributing
-### If you would like to contribute to the development of Style Storm, please fork the repository and submit a pull request.
-We welcome contributions from all developers, regardless of their level of experience.
+<p>If you would like to contribute to the development of Style Storm, please fork the repository and submit a pull request.
+We welcome contributions from all developers, regardless of their level of experience.</p>